-Elderly thyroid surgery patients at increased risk for postoperative complicationsMarch 29th, 2012 in Surgery /
+Elderly thyroid surgery patients at increased risk for postoperative complicationsMarch 29, 2012 in Medicine & Health / Surgery

 Elderly patients who undergo thyroid surgery are at a much higher risk than their younger counterparts for serious cardiac, pulmonary and infectious complications, according to a recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM).
 The study findings challenge long-held beliefs that thyroidectomy carries the same risk level of postoperative complications for both older and younger patients.